-Students may initiate internship proposals, but all internships must meet the same minimum standards and be approved by the department chair or program coordinator, supervising professor, and VPAA's Office prior to the beginning of the experience or within two weeks of the beginning of the experience.
+Students may initiate internship proposals, but all internships must meet the same minimum standards and be approved by the department chair or program coordinator, supervising professor, and Provost's Office prior to the beginning of the experience or within two weeks of the beginning of the experience.
 To be eligible for an Internship, a student must have achieved junior standing (60 hours) prior to the internship and must have at least a 2.5 cumulative GPA.
 A minimum of 40 work hours combined with readings and written projects or papers is required for each semester hour of credit.
-Internships are graded S/U. See the Interdisciplinary course listing section for details on credit.
+Internships are graded S/U. Refer to the departmental listing or website for more details about credit, or speak with the department chair.
 A maximum of 16 hours of internship, including fieldwork in student teaching, may be applied toward graduation and a maximum of 6 hours may be earned in any one semester or summer session.
 To be eligible for a Career Field Experience, a student must have earned a minimum of 28 credit hours prior to the beginning of the experience and must have at least a 2.0 cumulative GPA.
 A minimum of 40 work hours combined with readings and written projects or papers is required for each semester hour of credit, with a maximum of 2 credits allowed per experience.

 May Term & More (Traditional Undergraduate Summer Term), Muskingum's undergraduate summer program, offers a broad selection of courses in a variety of delivery formats, including classroom-based, online, and blended learning.
-Students may also select from a range of scheduling formats starting with the intensive 4-week May session and continuing throughout the summer with 10-week, 5-week and 1- week courses.
+Students may also select from a range of scheduling formats starting with the intensive 4-week May session and continuing throughout the summer with 10-week, 5-week and 1-week courses.
 May Term & More classes are open to all Muskingum students as well as students from other schools who are in the area during the summer.

-Pre-Professional Education is offered through intense programs which prepare students for schools of medicine, dentistry, veterinary medicine, law, physical therapy, pharmacy, chiropractic, and the Christian ministry
+Pre-Professional Education is offered through intense programs which prepare students for schools of medicine, dentistry, veterinary medicine, law, physical therapy, pharmacy, chiropractic, and the Christian ministry.